 If you are going to target, battle, and land Skyway grouper, you need to prepare yourself.
 The fish hit hard, fight harder, and will break you off in the rocks quicker than you can say "fish on!"
 What does this mean?
 You will need to beef up your equipment so that it's up for the task.

 ** Important Tip – never leave your rod, or even lay it down.
 When the fish strikes, the rod needs to be in your hands, or it will soon be in the water.
 If you don't believe me, ask Chris or watch this short video for a good chuckle:

 Every successful angler knows that the key to big fish is a good bait.
 They also know that although there are dozens of bait options, the best baits are both fresh and caught locally.
-Don't over complicate things, keep it simple with one of their favorite juicy meals.
-Best baitfish such as pinfish, grunts, yellowtail jack, or fresh mackerel are the ticket.
+Don't over complicate things; keep it simple with one of their favorite juicy meals.
+Best baitfish such as pinfish, grunts, yellowtail jack, or fresh mackerel is the ticket.

-You can always buy bait from the nearby bait shops, there is even a bait shop on the Skyway, but why not catch your own?
+You can always buy bait from the nearby bait shops; there is even a bait shop on the Skyway, but why not catch your own?
 Bring along a second lighter rod, tie on a sabiki rig tipped with shrimp pieces, and find pinfish or yellowtail jack.
 Best of all, if your bait runs low, you can drop your line back over the side and reload your cooler without ever leaving your spot.
-Bait can't get any fresher than that!
-Speaking of fresh, don't forget to swap out your bait often, so it is always extremely active.
+Baitfish can't get any fresher than that!
+Don't forget to swap out your bait often, so it is always extremely active.

-I have made several videos on the topic of Skyway grouper fishing, here is the video regarding the rock piles and correlation with the bridge pilings:
+I have made several videos on the topic of Skyway grouper fishing; here is the video regarding the rock piles and their correlation with the bridge pilings:

 Secret Tip #2